burningion/katacoda-tracing-datadog/golang-kubernetes-hands-on/step2.md

 https://[[HOST_SUBDOMAIN]]-30001-[[KATACODA_HOST]].environments.katacoda.com/

+If nothing loads, again, check to make sure all the pods came up with a `kubectl get pods`.
+Once they're all in the `Running` state, you should be able to hit the URL.

 In the editor to the right, you should be able to also navigate to the `k8s-yaml-files` directory, and see your YAML files you've deployed.

 Next, let's take a closer look at our YAML files, and see how we've instrumented our application.